Shin Ji-min

 Shin Ji-min (Korean: 신지민; born January 8, 1991), better known mononymously as Jimin, is a South Korean rapper and singer.
-She was the leader and main rapper of the girl group AOA, which debuted in 2012 under FNC Entertainment.
+She is the former leader and main rapper of the girl group AOA and guitarist of the sub-unit AOA Black, which debuted under FNC Entertainment.
 In 2015, Jimin was a semi-finalist in the first season of Unpretty Rapstar.
 During the show, she released several successful collaboration singles, most notably "Good Start" (with Seulong) and "Puss" (with Iron).
 Following allegations of bullying by former bandmate Kwon Mina, Jimin left the group and retired from the entertainment industry in July 2020.
 She returned to the entertainment industry in July 2022.

 Early life

-Jimin was born on January 8, 1991, in Seongnam, Gyeonggi, South Korea.
+Jimin was born on January 8, 1991, in Seongnam, South Korea.
 She learned how to play the guitar, harmonica, and piano as a child.
 From her second year of middle school to her first year of high school, she studied abroad at a Chinese language school for two years.
 While in China, she also attended a practical music school.